BoiseState/CS390/notes/lesson_plans.md

 ### Learning Objective
 Set expectations about technical and behavioral interviews.

-### Pre-Class Preperation
+### Pre-Class Preparation
 #### Instructor
-* Prepare PDF presentation on technical interviews.
+* Prepare presentation on technical interviews.
 * Prepare talking points from TED talk "Your body language may shape who you are | Amy Cuddy"
 * Email industry volunteers about possibly coming to class and giving a 20 minute talk about how their company conducts interviews